 I just wish it wasn’t quite as visually shown on screen.
 Or actually, that it wasn’t a thing utilized in film at all.
 And yes, of course, we’re simply dealing with a very talented cat actor (in combination with gifted child actors), which makes it feel too real for comfort.
 Actually, many elements in this movie feel too real for comfort but the supernatural element does help a bit in that regard.

 It just comes after the animal abuse, so it didn’t help in those scenes.

-Watch The Innocents in theaters and On Demand!
+Watch The Innocents in theaters, On Demand, and on Shudder!

 The Innocents was directed by Norwegian director Eskil Vogt.
 He previously co-wrote the Joachim Trier movie Thelma (2017) which I absolutely adore.
 This new 2021 movie is only his second feature film as a director.
 His feature film debut was Blind from 2014 and it also had Ellen Dorrit Petersen in the cast.